RACV Logo

 Travel Period

-Grab the kids and experience the best of Morocco's many highlights on this 12-day adventure packed with activities for the whole family.
-Take part in a fun pottery class in bustling Fes, wander the streets and colourful medinas of Marrakech and see one of the best sunsets of your life from a camel’s back in the Sahara!
-From the backs of camels and donkeys, you’ll walk through quiet villages in the High Atlas Mountains and experience traditional Amazigh hospitality during a homestay in Imlil.
-Explore the seaside village of Essaouira, then end it all in Marrakech where you can dine on tasty street food from the bazaar and watch street performers from the famed Djemaa el-Fna square.
+Grab the kids and experience the best of Morocco on this 13-day adventure packed with activities for the whole family.
+First up, Tangier, then head to the blue-washed streets of Chefchaouen before exploring the medinas of Fes and Marrakech.
+Take part in a pottery class and see one of the best sunsets of your life from a camel’s back in the Sahara!
+Walk through quiet villages in the High Atlas Mountains and experience traditional Amazigh hospitality during a homestay in Imlil.
+Explore the seaside village of Essaouira, then end it all in Marrakech where you can dine on tasty street food from the bazaar and watch street performers in the famed Djemaa el-Fna square.

 IMPORTANT INFORMATION

-1. Please note that these trips are for adults and children travelling together and there must be at least one child under 18 with you.
+1. FAMILY TRIPS: Please note that these trips are for adults and children travelling together and there must be at least one child under 18 with you.

-4. A single supplement is available if you’d prefer not to share a room on this trip.
+4. SINGLE SUPPLEMENT: A single supplement is available for adults wishing to have a private room to themselves.
 The single supplement excludes Day 6 (Desert Camp) and is subject to availability.
 Please speak to your booking agent for further information.

 Standard inclusions